impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 export RBENV_ROOT
 ```

-This seems pretty standard.
-A quick jog of the memory to see what `-z` does again, and we find out that it returns true if the following value (in this case, "$RBENV_ROOT") has a length of zero.
+We've seen the `-z` flag for `[` before- it checks whether a value has a length of zero.

 So if the RBENV_ROOT variable has not been set, then we set it equal to "${HOME}/.rbenv", i.e. the ".rbenv" hidden directory located as a subdir of our UNIX home directory.
 If it *has* been set, then we just trim off any trailing "/" character.
 Then we export it as a environment variable.

+The purpose of this code seems to be ensuring that `RBENV_ROOT` is set to some value, whether it's the value that the user specified or the default value.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next few lines of code: